botofancalin/M5Stack-MultiApp-Advanced/README.md

         + Triangular Signal 2
         + Signal Generator OFF
       + Exit Oscilloscope App
-    - WebRadio
+    + WebRadio
       + Support Volume Adjustment
       + Support Stations change on the fly
       + Long press NEXT key to exit from Radio App
       + Display Volume Level
       + Display Data buffer state
       + If the connection is lost or the buffer get empty, will try to recover the connection.
       + If the connection can't be recovered, will connect to the next station on the list
       + Can play MP3 streams
       + Web Radio streams are stored on SD Card on "RadioStations.txt" file
       + Support theoretically unlimited station list
           + The stations must be defined on separate lines as follow: "StationName=StationLink;
+    + Weather Station
+      + Display Current Weather
+      + Display 5 days weather forecast
+      + Display Current Weather details
+      + Display 2 days and 2 nights forecast details
+      + Support multiple display languages
+        + The City, Country, Language and WUnderground Api key Must be defined on WeatherParams.txt file on SD card
     + WebServer with web based SD File manager
       + Can run in the background once started
       + You can use other apps when the webserver is running